-- Appointing the designated teacher for LAC and PLAC. - Allowing the designated teacher the time and facilities to succeed in carrying out their duties. - Overseeing this policy and monitoring its implementation, feeding back to the governing board annually on the following: - The number of LAC and PLAC in the school - An analysis of assessment scores as a cohort, compared to other pupil groups - The attendance of LAC and PLAC, compared to other pupil groups - The level of fixed term and permanent exclusions, compared to other pupil groups - Ensuring all members of staff are aware that supporting LAC is a key priority. - Ensuring PP+ for PLAC is managed effectively.
+- Appointing the designated teacher for LAC and PLAC. - Allowing the designated teacher the time and facilities to succeed in carrying out their duties. - Overseeing this policy and monitoring its implementation, feeding back to the governing board annually (via the Headteacher's report or a discrete report) on the following: - The number of LAC and PLAC in the school - An analysis of assessment scores as a cohort, compared to other pupil groups - The attendance of LAC and PLAC, compared to other pupil groups - The level of fixed term and permanent exclusions, compared to other pupil groups - Ensuring all members of staff are aware that supporting LAC is a key priority. - Ensuring PP+ for PLAC is managed effectively. - Promoting the advantages of actively challenging negative stereotypes of LAC.

-• Promoting the advantages of actively challenging negative stereotypes of LAC.
+3.5 The designated teacher for LAC and PLAC is responsible for:

-The designated teacher for LAC and PLAC is responsible for:
+- Building relationships with health, education and social care partners and other partners so that they and the VSH understand the support available to LAC and PLAC. - Promoting the educational achievement of LAC and PLAC at the school; this includes those that left care through adoption, special guardianship or child arrangement orders or were adopted from state care outside England and Wales.

-- Building relationships with health, education and social care partners and other partners so that they and the VSH understand the support available to LAC and PLAC. - Promoting the educational achievement of LAC and PLAC at the school; this includes those that left care through adoption, special guardianship or child arrangement orders or were adopted from state care outside England and Wales. - Acting as the main contact for social services and the DfE. - Promoting a culture of high expectations and aspirations. - Ensuring LAC are involved in setting their own targets. - Advising staff on teaching strategies for LAC. - Ensuring that LAC are prioritised for one-to-one tuition and support. - Leading on how the child's PEP is developed and used in school to ensure the child's progress towards targets is monitored. - Liaising with the SENCO to ensure all pupil needs are met. - Being vigilant in observing any potential safeguarding concerns that could arise surrounding LAC and PLAC due to their increased vulnerability to harm, and reporting these to the DSL as soon as they arise. - Working with the child's VSH and social worker to develop and implement their PEP. - Working with the VSH to discuss how funding can be used to support the child's progress and meet the needs identified in their PEP. - Working with the headteacher to submit an annual report to the governing board, which details the progress of all LAC and PLAC.
+- Acting as the main contact for social services and the DfE. - Promoting a culture of high expectations and aspirations. - Ensuring LAC are involved in setting their own targets. - Advising staff on teaching strategies for LAC. - Ensuring that LAC are prioritised for one-to-one tuition and support. - Leading on how the child's PEP is developed and used in school to ensure the child's progress towards targets is monitored. - Liaising with the Special Educational Needs and Disabilities Coordinator (SENDCo) to ensure all pupil needs are met. - Being vigilant in observing any potential safeguarding concerns that could arise surrounding LAC and PLAC due to their increased vulnerability to harm, and reporting these to the DSL as soon as they arise. - Working with the child's VSH and social worker to develop and implement their PEP. - Working with the VSH to discuss how funding can be used to support the child's progress and meet the needs identified in their PEP. - Working with the headteacher to submit an annual report to the governing board, which details the progress of all LAC and PLAC.
+The numbers of LAC and PLAC in the school will determine the level of detail required.

-The DSL is responsible for:
+3.5 The Designated Safeguarding Lead (DSL) is responsible for:

-- Keeping up-to-date records of LAC's respective social worker and VSH. - Promoting amongst staff the importance of recognising and reporting safeguarding concerns surrounding LAC and PLAC as soon as possible due to their increased vulnerability to harm. - Where a child ceases to be looked after and becomes a care leaver, keeping up-todate contact details of their LA personal advisor and liaising with the advisor as necessary regarding any issues of concern affecting the care leaver.
+- Keeping up-to-date records of LAC's respective social worker and VSH. - Promoting amongst staff the importance of recognising and reporting safeguarding concerns surrounding LAC and PLAC as soon as possible due to their increased vulnerability to harm. - Where a child ceases to be looked after and becomes a care leaver, keeping up-to-date contact details of their LA personal advisor and liaising with the advisor as necessary regarding any issues of concern affecting the care leaver.

-The SENCO is responsible for:
+3.6 The SENDCo is responsible for: